 But the poor girl was tired.
 She was poked three times a day for blood and taken to the M.R.I. or CT scanner at various times.
 I completed my exam: her vital signs, her heart, perfusion (how well her heart was pumping blood to her body), and palpated her abdomen to check her liver and spleen (which were enlarged, but no more than they had been).
 She seemed stable.
 I backed out slowly.

 The next morning, the girl’s mother mentioned that it had taken another hour for her to fall asleep again.
 Was there anything that we could do to allow her to sleep through the night?
 Wouldn’t a good night’s sleep help with her condition?
 She had a point.

-If sleep were regarded as a continuous infusion of a medication that helped a patient heal faster, provided them with emotional stability, and ensured they were in the best mind-set to understand the risks and benefits of that care, we would think twice about disrupting it.
+If sleep were regarded as a continuous infusion of a medication that helped a patient heal faster, providing them with emotional stability, and ensured they were in the best mindset to understand the risks and benefits of that care, we would think twice about disrupting it.

 Matthew Walker, a professor of psychology and neuroscience at the University of California, Berkeley, and the author of “Why We Sleep,” explored this issue in his research.

 “Sleep is one of the most powerful, freely available health care systems you could ever wish for,” Dr. Walker told me – “But the irony is that the one place a patient needs sleep the most is the place they’re least likely to get it: in a hospital bed on the ward.”